- Piston rods on low gas units can take up to 2 minutes to extend, while non-gas units will not extend on their own

 Is There A Break In Period For New Struts?

-Yes, 2-4 hours depending on the weight of the vehicle and the design of the strut.
-After you drive your car or truck a few times the suspension should feel like it did when you first ought it assuming there are not other issues with your suspension.
+Yes, there is a break in time for new struts.
+You should expect about 2-4 hours depending on the weight of the vehicle and the design of the strut.
+After you drive your car or truck a few times the suspension should feel like it did when you first ought it assuming there are no other issues with your suspension.
 You should have a little bit of awkward handling for no more than 4 hours.

 Thanks for reading and stay dirty